valentinradu/Helm/README.md

 * [License](#license)

 ## Features

-- ✅ declarative
+✅ declarative

-- ✅ lightweight, expressive and easy to use
+✅ lightweight, expressive and easy to use

-- ✅ deeplinking and snapshot testing ready
+✅ deeplinking and snapshot testing ready

-- ✅ built for all Apple platforms that support SwiftUI
+✅ built for all Apple platforms

-- ✅ zero 3rd party dependencies
+✅ zero 3rd party dependencies

-- ✅ fully tested
+✅ fully tested

 ## Overview